julianyo/julianyo/README.md

 👀 I’m interested in Information Technology, Web development and Programming.

-🌱 I’m currently studying **Vue w/ Ionic for mobile development**.
-All this while working on my **bachelors degree in IT, majoring in Software development!**

 📫 You can reach me on [My website](https://www.julianrr.com).

 ✌🏻 You can also learn more about me by visiting my [Linktree](https://linktr.ee/Julianrr)!